wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.35 - 6 Dec 2013 =
+* Fixed : When a Page exception was changed from "also subpages" to "selected only", subpage exceptions were retained but became inaccessable on Edit User/Group screen
+* DB : Update to 2.1.35 exposes propagated exceptions whose base exception is deleted or no longer marked for propagation (and logs them to option ppc_exposed_eitem_orphans)
+* Fixed : Page exceptions were propagated to attachments
+* DB : Update to 2.1.35 deletes invalid / redundant attachment exceptions
+* DB : Update to 2.1.35 exposes propagated attachment Edit Attachment exceptions
+* DB : Update to 2.1.35 exposes propagated attachment "Read Attachment - Only These" exceptions

 = 2.1.34 - 2 Dec 2013 =
 * Fixed : With PP File URL Filter active, attachments to private posts were not visible unless user had editing capabilities (since 2.1.30)